Lifestyle & Bioharmonizing

 Everyone has their own unique balance of neurotransmitters, and levels of each fluctuate throughout the day.

-Your results not only show your strengths, but deficiencies too.
+Your results show both strengths and deficiencies.
 Correcting deficiencies can profoundly alter your brain chemistry for the better.
 Some people notice symptoms disappear and that their quality of life improves.
+Beyond supplementation, neurofeedback brain training offers another powerful way to rebalance neurochemistry.

 The Braverman test is split into two sections: